 The Disclosure and Barring Service formed as a result of the merger between The Criminal Records Bureau and the Independent Safeguarding Authority.

 You can find all of the necessary information regarding the different types of disclosure on this site.
 You need to understand the differences between each type of checks, so the possibility of making a mistake is avoided.
 If you don’t apply for the right type of disclosure required for the job position, then you could be wasting your money on the wrong type of check, and you might make the bigger mistake of employing a person that is not appropriate for the job position.
-Aaron's Department offers you a DBS check guidance for employers.
+Aaron's Department offers you an eligibility guidance.

-The Manual CRB checks normally took at least four weeks to be processed and then returned and sometimes, many months.
-Now with the DBS checks, things have changed using the Aarons Department online system it is possible to get a result back in less than a day.
+The manual CRB checks normally took at least four weeks to be processed and then returned and sometimes, many months.
+Now with the DBS checks, things have changed.
+Using Aaron's Department's online system, it is possible to get a result back in less than a day.

-If you are an individual and need to apply for a basic CRB check, you should do it directly on the UK Government website.
+If you are an individual and need to apply for a basic CRB check, you should do it directly on the UK Government's website.

 If your an organisation applying for CRB checks, your best choice is applying with Aaron's Department online system.

-Officially the CRB checks don’t have an expiration check, but they disclose information on criminal activities and convictions that happened before the certificate was issued.
+Officially, the CRB checks don’t have an expiration date but they disclose information on criminal activities and convictions that happened before the certificate was issued.
 Effectively the checks become obsolete as soon as the certificates are printed.